szefer-piotr/garden_food_webs/manuscript/manuscript_garden.md

 Intra-guild predation enchances biodiversity and functioning in complex ecosystems (Wang, Broose and Gravel 2019, Ecology)

-Here we present a study trying to show how food web topology is determined by biotic components of early successional communitites in tropical rain forest.
+Here we present a study trying to show how food web topology is determined by biotic components of early successional communitites in tropical rain forest and how top down factors can influence interaction network components.
 x.
 Is the a predictive response of the food web to experimental manipulation of the food chain components?
-What does change with manipulations of herbivores, predators and pathogenic fungi?
+I dont think I should include fungi and increased herbivoruy unless there is a good reason for this.

 - ANCOVA for vulnerability, generality (specialisation doesnt make sese here because we don't have many species of plants. (vulnerability can tell us if there is reduced variabilty in herbivores feeding on plants.
 Generality can tell us if under some treatments insects tend to narrow their habitat choice)

 x.
 Are there top-down effects/bottom-up effects on plants and herbivore diversity abundance etc. Not trying to mechanistically explain but rather show presence or absence of these.
 Can I group insects into modules?
 Then I can characterise them also by diversity within module and size distributions.